aikea/aikea.github.io/content/watchlog.md

 It was everything I expected it to be and more.
 It was hilarious to know these funny, little trivia and BTSs.
 And nostalgic, of course.
 (first watch: Feb 5th, 2022)

+14. > **Damage | Louis Malle | 1992**
+A tale of unbridled passion on the part of an ultra-rich minister coerces him to lose everything he had.
+Frankly, the plot was too single dimensional and lacking dynamics.
+Watched it only for Jeremy Irons and Juliette Binoche :heart:.
+(first watch: Feb 10, 2022)

 <hr />